JoeyJubb/Sked/docs/README.md

  ### domain
 Business logic lives here.

+Each business requirement is defined with a "UseCase", in this project we have the following:
+- `ObserveInternetConnectivityUseCase` covers the requirement to indicate to the user when the device is offline
+- `ObserveTasksListUseCase` covers the requirement to show the user a list of tasks.
+Note that being able to filter the list is a UI requirement so is handled in the `presentation` layer

  ### data
 Persistence logic lives here.

+Implements the repositories defined in the domain layer.

  ### presentation
 Navigation and view logic live here.